Escort Booking advice

 Do not “stealth” (remove condoms without consent) providers, it is considered as sexual assault in some countries and can get you a jail cell.

-Do not ask a provider to make videos with you – Even providers who do video collabs will only accept offers from certified performers with the required legal contracts and it is never free.
+Do not ask a provider to make videos with you (free) – Even providers who do video collabs will only accept offers from certified performers with the required medica certs & legal contracts and it is never free.

-Do not request for GFE, GFE+, GF3, VGFE etc, unless you understand the meaning, AND have discussed it 1st.
+Do not request for GFE, GFE+, GF3, VGFE, PSE etc, unless you understand the meaning, AND have discussed it 1st.

 The biggest complaint we hear lately is that clients are trying to be porn stars – Porn is NOT real life!, and isn’t fun for most women – watch Bellesa.co if you really want to know what women want.